 Grandmother, frustrated over the unsuccessful blind dates, takes another tactic to get Han Kyul to become more responsible: she buys a rundown old coffee shop, later renamed "Coffee Prince," and tells him to run it, fix it up, and hire good workers to make the enterprise successful.
 Eun Chan encourages the insecure Han Kyul to go for it, and he in turn offers Eun Chan a job helping him set it up.
 This is to be her first full time job and Eun Chan is excited, and purposely refuses to divulge her true sexuality to Han Kyul, saying she has lost her ID.
 He shrugs it off because by this time he trusts the hard-working Eun Chan to make a success of it more than he trusts himself.

 They go about hiring their first waiters, including Min Yeop (whose life Eun Chan wants to turn around for the better for her sister's sake), and Ha Rim Jin (Dong Wook Kim) a fast talking dynamo who is always pretending to be a great ladies' man but who never seems to have a date.
-Later, they see a successful waffle maker on the street named Sun Ki No (dreamy Jae Wook Kim from Who Are You? and Bad Guy and Mary Stayed Out All Night).
+Later, they see a successful waffle maker on the street named Sun Ki No (dreamy Jae Wook Kim from Voice and Who Are You? and Bad Guy and Mary Stayed Out All Night).
 He is half-Japanese, half-Korean and has a witty sense of humor (the actor gets some of the best lines in the show).
 They hire him to make waffles for the customers to eat while drinking their coffee.